 Alongside operatic work, Rachel sings as a concert soloist, with concert highlights including contralto soloist in the Messiah with Queen Park Singer's (cond.
 Oliver Till); Feel the Spirit by John Rutter with Salford Choral Society (cond.
 Justin Doyle); Nottingham Philharmonic Family concert (cond.
 Mark Heron) and Cinques Mélodies Grecques by Ravel with Settle Orchestra (cond.
 Leo Geyer).

 Rachel is also an experienced choral singer and alumni of the Genesis Sixteen (cond.
 Harry Christophers and Eamonn Dougan) and Manchester Singers (which she co-founded).
-She regularly sings with Icosa chamber choir conducted by Luke Mather and has previously sung as soprano choral scholar at St Mary-of-the-Angel's in Nottinghill; second soprano in the Ad Solem chamber choir (cond.
-Dave Young and Robert Brooks), second soprano in RNCM Chamber Choir (cond.
-Jamie Burton) and alto in the London Vocal Project (cond.
+She currently sings with the Trinity Laban Chamber Choir (cond.
+Stephen Jackson).
+She has perviously sung with Icosa chamber choir (cond.
+Luke Mather), as choral scholar at St Mary-of-the-Angel's in Nottinghill; Ad Solem chamber choir (cond.
+Dave Young and Robert Brooks), RNCM Chamber Choir (cond.
+Jamie Burton) and the London Vocal Project (cond.
 Pete Churchill).
 Choral performance highlights include Oliver Beer's Resonance Project at the Thaddaeus Ropac Gallery in Mayfair; Fauré's Requiem with the Sixteen at the Bridgewater Hall (cond.
 Harry Christophers); Sounds Sublime Festival at St Martin-in-the-Field's with Manchester Singers; Handel's Dixit Dominus at the Dora Stoutzker Hall with Genesis Sixteen (cond.
 Eamonn Dougan and Harry Christophers); Beethoven's Symphony No. 9 at the Bridgewater Hall with RNCM Chamber Choir(cond.
 Mark Shanahan); Britten's A Midsummer Night's Dream with RNCM Chamber Choir (cond.
 Mark Elder) and John Dankworth's Final Concert at the Royal Festival Hall with the London Vocal Project (cond.
 Pete Churchill).

 Reocording credits include Soweto Kinch's The Legend of Mike Smith (2013).